EObianom/AD8232_Board/README.md

 👤 Author

-Designed and developed by Apogee.
+Designed and developed by Ekenedirichukwu Obianom.